The curvature of almost Robinson manifolds: Geometric applications

-The importance of Robinson structures lies in the fact they generalise the notion of shearfree congruences of null geodesics from four to higher dimensions.
-However, the shearfree condition is no longer equivalent to the existence of a Robinson structure in higher dimensions \cite{Trautman2002a}.
-Instead, a Robinson manifold enjoys the following properties.
+\begin{rem} The definition of integrable almost Robinson structure was first introduced in \cite{Nurowski2002} in even dimensions, and then extended to the odd-dimensional case in \cite{Taghavi-Chabert2011}, where it is also referred to as an \emph{optical structure}.
+The above definitions differ from the one given in \cite{Taghavi-Chabert2011}, which did not reflect the subtleties involved in odd dimensions.
+In particular, what is referred to as an integrable almost Robinson structure or integrable almost optical structure in \cite{Taghavi-Chabert2011} is an almost Robinson structure that is both integrable and co-integrable according to Definition \ref{def-Robinson-manifold}. \end{rem}

+\begin{rem} It is shown in \cite{Taghavi-Chabert2013} that, for any almost null structure $\mcN$, and thus for any almost Robinson structure, \begin{itemize} \item if $\mcN$ is totally geodetic, then it is integrable; \item if $\mcN$ is both integrable and co-integrable, it is also totally geodetic; \item if $\mcN$ is totally co-geodetic, then it is both integrable and co-integrable. \end{itemize} In even dimensions, since $\mcN = \mcN^\perp$, all definitions reduce to $\mcN$ being integrable. \end{rem}

+A shearfree congruence of null geodesics is equivalent to a Robinson structure in four dimensions, but this is not so in higher dimensions \cite{Trautman2002a}.
+In higher dimensions, we still wish to retain the geodesy property of the congruence of null curves generated by $\mcK$ associated to a Robinson structure $\mcN$.
+By the remark above, in even dimensions, this will be automatically satisfied by virtue of the integrability of $\mcN$.
+However, this property must be added in odd dimensions, and quite naturally follows from a totally geodetic Robinson structure.
+In fact, as we shall see in section \ref{sec-alg-sp-st}, it appears that \emph{co-integrable} Robinson structures play a bigger r\^{o}le in higher odd dimensions.
+Let us recall the properties enjoyed by a Robinson manifold.

-\begin{prop}[\cite{Nurowski2002}] Let $\mcN$ be a Robinson structure on $(\mcM,g)$ with associated real null line distribution $\mcK$, i.e. $\mcN \cap \bar{\mcN} = {}^\C \mcK$.
-Then $\mcK$ is tangent to a congruence of null geodesics whose leaf space is a CR manifold. \end{prop}
+\begin{prop} Let $\mcN$ be a Robinson structure on $(\mcM,g)$ with associated real null line distribution $\mcK$, i.e. $\mcN \cap \bar{\mcN} = {}^\C \mcK$.
+Then $\mcK$ is tangent to a congruence of null curves whose leaf space is a CR manifold.
+Further, if $\mcN$ is totally geodetic, then this congruence is geodetic. \end{prop}

+\begin{proof}[Sketch] For the \emph{almost} Robinson structure $\mcN$ to descend to an almost CR-structure on the leaf space of $\mcK$, one must require that $[ \bm{k}, \bm{V} ] \in \Gamma (\mcN)$ for any $\bm{k} \in \Gamma(\mcK)$, and all $\bm{V} \in \Gamma (\mcN)$.
+This is clearly satisfied when $\mcN$ is integrable.
+The integrability of the almost CR-structure then follows from that of $\mcN$.
+In even dimensions, this is proved in \cite{Nurowski2002} where the geodesy property of $\mcK$ follows automatically from the integrability of $\mcN$.
+In odd dimensions, this geodesy property must be an additional requirement. \end{proof}